Couva: Economy

+The town is served by all the major banks in Trinidad, e.g. Scotiabank (SCB), First Citizens Bank (FCB), Royal Bank of Canada (RBC), Republic Bank, and also the Unit Trust Corporation (UTC).
+Inclusive of these banks, there are numerous credit unions currently existing in Couva, e.g. TECU, Venture Credit Union.
 The Couva-Pt.
 Lisas Chamber of Commerce headquarters is within Couva located on Camden Road, and its new building was commissioned 2012.

-The town is served by all the major banks in Trinidad, e.g. Scotiabank (SCB), First Citizens Bank (FCB), Royal Bank of Canada (RBC), Republic Bank, and also the Unit Trust Corporation (UTC).
-Inclusive of these banks, there are numerous credit unions currently existing in Couva, e.g. TECU, Venture Credit Union etc.

 In addition, six beaches are in the region, where significant amounts and value of fish are landed.
 These beaches are Brickfield, Claxton Bay, Carli Bay, Orange Valley, St. Margaret Bay, and Waterloo.

 Transport

 The primary means of access to the region from areas in north and south Trinidad are the Sir Solomon Hochoy Highway and the Southern Main Road.
 Also, a route between Chaguanas and Rio Claro, in the form of the Caparo Valley Brasso Road and the Tabaquite Rio Claro Road, runs diagonally through the region.
 No strong road links the areas to the east of the region.

 The Couva/Preysal flyover was previously one of the most congested flyovers in the country, and the main access point to and from the highway, but has undergone an extensive upgrade (completed in March 2012) and significantly alleviated these problems.
 Rivulet Road which extends from the Couva/Preysal flyover to the Point Lisas roundabout (and runs almost the entire south-west length of Couva) was extended to have a shoulder in 2015.
 This is expected to allow ease of traffic directly to the Point Lisas and the Couva town centre.

 Access is also possible by sea through existing industrial port facilities at Point Lisas, which handles roughly 45% of container cargo and 90% of break bulk cargo (goods that do not ship in containers) for the country.
 The port also handles about 60% of local manufacturers' goods for export.
 Port Point Lisas is the second major port in Trinidad and covers a total area around 19 hectares.

-The national helicopter service is also based at Camden in Couva, and the town is served by the Piarco International Airport, which is located 23 km away from the town centre.
+An airstrip is located on the outskirts of the town called the Camden Airstrip, which was originally built by the US military during World War II.
+It handles helicopters and light aircraft, and has a 4,000 ft (1,200 m) by 50 ft (15 m) paved runway.
+It is the main operating base of both National Helicopter Services Limited and Briko Air Services.
+Passenger flights are handled through Piarco International Airport, which is located 23 km away from Couva.